badaa002/DAT550-2025---Hyperpartisan-News-Detection-/README.md

 # 📰 Hyperpartisan News Detection

+> 🗂️ All modeling, evaluation, and analysis steps are provided as easy-to-run Jupyter notebooks.

 ## 📌 Project Overview

 This project explores ***hyperpartisan news detection*** — identifying news articles exhibiting extreme political bias — using machine learning.
 It was conducted as part of a university course and contributes 40% to the final grade.